Are you worried you have fruit flies? But they don’t look quite right? Well, you don’t have fruit flies.

 All you have to do is discard the yellow sticky traps.
 You’ll want to take the trash outside right away.

-Try letting the potting soil dry down to two inches in depth.
+Letting the potting soil dry down to two inches (5 cm).
 This takes all the moisture that the larvae love so much.

 There are several benefits to this method.